davidrhoden/davidrhoden-basic-netlify/timeline/stacks/stacks-cliff-davis-garage-jun-4-2005.md

 ---
 title: "The Stacks played at Dr. Cliff Davis's garage again."
 date: 2005-06-04T20:00:00.000Z
-summary: The second of a couple of excellent garage shows.
 excerpt: The second of a couple of excellent garage shows.
 image: /static/img/timeline/burning-barbie.jpg
 category: rock